micropython/micropython/docs/reference/speed_python.rst

     mv = memoryview(ba)
     func(mv[3:10]) # a pointer to memory is passed

-The ``memoryview`` can only be applied to objects whose data is contained in contiguous memory locations (objects supporting the buffer protocol) - another reason for using arrays rather than lists.
+A ``memoryview`` can only be applied to objects supporting the buffer protocol - this includes arrays but not lists.

 Identifying the slowest section of code
 ---------------------------------------